 The stretched \ce{C2} molecule exhibits stronger electron correlation than the equilibrium \ce{C2} molecule and therefore serves as a more rigorous test for numerical eigenvalue methods in general.
-Deterministic subspace iteration converges more slowly for stretched \ce{C2} because differences between eigenvalues are smaller (Table \ref{tab:C2data})~\cite{Stewart1969}.
-Randomized subspace iteration performs worse for stretched \ce{C2} than for equilibrium \ce{C2} when applied with the same parameters ($m=150,000$).
-As iteration proceeds, random fluctuations in elements of the matrices $\mathbf{U}^* \mathbf{A} \Phi(\mathbf{X}^{(i)})$ and $\mathbf{U}^* \mathbf{X}^{(i)}$ increase, and ultimately the matrices $\mathbf{U}^* \mathbf{X}^{(i)}$ become singular.
+Deterministic subspace iteration converges more slowly for stretched \ce{C2} because differences between eigenvalues are smaller (Table \ref{tab:C2data}).
+Our randomized subspace iteration performs worse for stretched \ce{C2} than for equilibrium \ce{C2} when applied with the same parameters ($m=150,000$).
+As the iteration proceeds, random fluctuations in elements of the matrices $\mathbf{U}^* \mathbf{A} \Phi(\mathbf{X}^{(i)})$ and $\mathbf{U}^* \mathbf{X}^{(i)}$ increase, and ultimately the matrices $\mathbf{U}^* \mathbf{X}^{(i)}$ become singular.
 This makes it impossible to obtain accurate eigenvalue estimates.
 In contrast, these fluctuations are significantly reduced when iterates are instead compressed to $m=200,000$ nonzero elements per column.
 In this case, eigenvalue estimates differ from exact eigenvalues by less than 2 m$E_\text{h}$, with standard errors less than $9 \times 10^{-5}$ m$E_\text{h}$.
-A longer equilibration period (35,000 iterations) was needed to obtain accurate estimates for this problem.
-These results suggest that each problem may require a minimum value of $m$ to achieve reliable convergence.
-Others~\cite{Spencer2012, Vigor2016} have observed similarly abrupt changes in variance with the amount of sampling in randomized methods for single eigenvalues, but in those cases the variance can in principle be reduced just by averaging over more iterations~\cite{Greene2020}.
-In contrast, insufficient sampling in randomized subspace iteration precludes the estimation of $k$ eigenvalues due to numerical issues encountered when solving \eqref{eq:linEst}, an issue that cannot be addressed by including more iterations.
+A longer equilibration period ($i_\text{min} = 35,000$) is needed to obtain accurate estimates for this problem.